 While studying the inheritance of resistance to shoot fly Atherigona soccata in sorghum, the genotypes ICSV 700, Phule Anuradha, ICSV 25019, PS 35805, IS 2123, IS 2146, and IS 18551 exhibited resistance to shoot fly damage across seasons.
-The plant morphological traits associated with expression of resistance/susceptibility to shoot fly damage such as leaf glossiness, plant vigor, and leaf sheath pigmentation showed significant general combining ebility effects by resistant genotypes, suggesting the potential for use as a selection criterion to breed for resistance to shoot fly, A. soccata.
+The plant morphological traits associated with expression of resistance/susceptibility to shoot fly damage such as leaf glossiness, plant vigor, and leaf sheath pigmentation showed significant general combining ability effects by resistant genotypes, suggesting the potential for use as a selection criterion to breed for resistance to shoot fly, A. soccata.
 ICSV 700, Phule Anuradha, IS 2146 and IS 18551 with significant positive general combining ability effects for trichome density can also be utilized in improving sorghums for shoot fly resistance.
 The parents involved in hybrids with negative specific combining ability effects for shoot fly resistance traits can be used in developing sorghum hybrids with adaptation to post rainy season.
 The significant reciprocal effects of combining abilities for oviposition, leaf glossy score and trichome density suggested the influence of cytoplasmic factors in inheritance of shoot fly resistance (Riyazaddin et al., 2016).
 The evaluation of parents and their hybrids during the rainy and post rainy seasons indicated variation in expression of shoot fly resistance across seasons; with greater susceptibility in the rainy season (Dhillon et al., 2006).
 This was largely because of available favorable environmental conditions suitable for shoot fly multiplication in the rainy season.
 The performance of hybrids was season specific indicating the influence of environmental factors in the expression of shoot fly resistance (Riyazaddin et al., 2015).
 High G x E interactions for shoot fly dead hearts percentage, has been reported earlier (Padmaja et al., 2010; Aruna et al., 2011).
 Most of the crosses and their reciprocals showed resistance to shoot fly, suggesting that shoot fly resistance can be easily transferred into the progenies.
 Most of the crosses exhibited oviposition non-preference and tolerance mechanisms of resistance, which are the major components of resistance in sorghum to shoot fly (Kamatar et al., 2003; Sivakumar et al., 2008).

 Biotechnological Approaches for Host Plant Resistance to Insect Pests